scikit-hep/uproot3/README.rst

     SliceFloat32               (no streamer)              asjagged(asdtype('>f4'))
     SliceFloat64               (no streamer)              asjagged(asdtype('>f8'))

-The first column shows `TBranch`_ names, the "streamers" in the second column are ROOT schemas in the file used to reconstruct complex user classes.
+The first column shows `TBranch <http://uproot.readthedocs.io/en/latest/ttree-handling.html#uproot-tree-tbranchmethods>`__ names, the "streamers" in the second column are ROOT schemas in the file used to reconstruct complex user classes.
 (This file doesn't have any.)
 The third column shows uproot's default interpretation of the data.
-If any `TBranch`_ objects have ``None`` as the default interpretation, uproot cannot read it (but possibly will in the future, as more types are handled).
+If any `TBranch <http://uproot.readthedocs.io/en/latest/ttree-handling.html#uproot-tree-tbranchmethods>`__ objects have ``None`` as the default interpretation, uproot cannot read it (but possibly will in the future, as more types are handled).

-You can read each `TBranch`_ into an array by calling ``array()`` on the `TBranch`_.
+You can read each `TBranch <http://uproot.readthedocs.io/en/latest/ttree-handling.html#uproot-tree-tbranchmethods>`__ into an array by calling ``array()`` on the `TBranch <http://uproot.readthedocs.io/en/latest/ttree-handling.html#uproot-tree-tbranchmethods>`__.

 .. code-block:: python